 Our go-to resource for affordable accommodations is Airbnb.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
 Vienna holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.

 However, for those who prefer staying in traditional accommodations, there are many Vienna hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) priced around $100 USD/night (at time of posting) for your upcoming trip: Novotel Wien Hauptbahnhof, Boutiquehotel Stadthalle or Hotel Austria – Wien.

-- Vienna is a walkable city…but only if you have the right shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+- Vienna is a walkable city…but only if you pack the right travel shoes!
+Don’t forget a pair of lightweight and comfortable walking shoes for your trip.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- It’s easy to get turned around in any foreign city…and especially Vienna!
-Make sure to have a good city map and/or guidebook before arriving.
+- It’s easy to get turned around in any foreign city (including Vienna), so make sure to have a good city map and/or guidebook before arriving.